Editors don’t just edit books – an excellent editor can take your content marketing to the next level.

 The first three questions you’ll need to answer are:

-- What level of editing do you need?
+What level of professional editing do you need?

 All editing isn’t created equal.
-Website copy editors need to be in tune with SEO and keyword trends.
+For example, website copy editors need to be in tune with SEO and keyword trends.
 Whitepaper editors must be much more detail oriented and may need more technical knowledge.
+Meanwhile, a professional book editor is a trained and experienced professional who helps book authors improve their manuscript.

 There are many different types of editors, and the experience they require isn’t mutually exclusive.
-Different editors may have backgrounds in copy editing, proofreading, or sensitivity editing.
+Different editors may have backgrounds in copy editing, proofreading, sensitivity editing, traditional book publishing, and self publishing.

 However, all editors have job roles that require strong attention to detail.
 You can say that the best editors have a tendency to be nitpicky.